Aerostat: Lifting gases

 In order to provide buoyancy, any lifting gas must be less dense than the surrounding air.
 A hot air balloon is open at the bottom to allow hot air to enter, while the gas balloon is closed to stop the (cold) lifting gas from escaping.
 Common lifting gases have included hydrogen, coal gas and helium.

 Hot air

 When heated, air expands.
 This lowers its density and creates lift.
 Small hot air balloons or lanterns have been flown in China since ancient times.
 The first modern man-lifting aerostat, made by the Montgolfier brothers, was a hot air balloon.
 Most early balloons however were gas balloons.
 Interest in the sport of hot air ballooning reawoke in the second half of the twentieth century and even some hot-air airships have been flown.

 Hydrogen

 Hydrogen is the lightest of all gases and a manned hydrogen balloon was flown soon after the Montgolfier brothers.
 There is no need to burn fuel, so a gas balloon can stay aloft far longer than a hot-air balloon.
 Hydrogen soon became the most common lifting gas for both balloons and, later, airships.
-But hydrogen itself is flammable and, following several major disasters in the 1930s, it fell out of use.
+But hydrogen itself is flammable and, following several major disasters in the 1930s, including the Hindenburg Disaster, it fell out of use.